 Find out about Things that Happen When You Stop Using a Moss Pole on Monstera —here’s what to expect when support is gone.

 The big, split leaves of the Monstera make them a perfect fit for indoor aesthetics.
 Their climbing nature adds a vibrant hue to any dull place in your home.
-Using moss poles for Monstera is a common practice, as they help the plant grow upright and maintain a neat appearance.
-So, before pulling out your moss pole, know what will happen to your Monstera.
+Using a moss totem for Monstera is a common practice, as it helps the plant grow upright and maintain a neat appearance.
+So, before pulling out their support, know what will happen to your Monstera.
 Here, we have listed all the possible scenarios that could occur with your Monstera.

 Things that Happen When You Stop Using a Moss Pole on Monstera